 Cherry-Balsamic Halibut Recipe

-- 1/4 cup dried organic tart cherries (we get these are Vital Choice too, amazing quality!)
+- 1/4 cup dried organic tart cherries (I get these at Vital Choice too, amazing quality!)

 - 1/4 cup golden raisins